sat-bulsara/cloud-networking-security-labs/azure/lab-03-first-azure-vm/README.md

 # Lab 3 — First Azure Virtual Machine (CLI-First)

+## Context
+Network Attached Storage (NAS) addresses the challenge of sharing and centralizing data across an organization.
+It is commonly used in both home and business environments to provide scalable, network-based file storage without relying on individual device disks.

 ## 🎯 Goal

 Understand **what an Azure Virtual Machine actually is** by manually constructing the supporting Azure infrastructure using the **Azure CLI**, rather than relying on the Azure Portal.